ChilliCream/hotchocolate-docs/docs/code-first-resolvers.md

 The `PersonResolver` instance will be resolved from your dependency injection provider.
 If you did not register this type with your dependency injection provider we will create it as a singleton and use this instance for each resolver request.

-The best way to use dependency injection with such resolver types is, to inject dependencies as method arguments like depicted above.
-This way you do not have to care about the lifetime of the injected service.
+The best way to use dependency injection with resolver types is to inject dependencies as method arguments like depicted above.
+This way you do not have to care about the lifetime of the injected services.

 You can basically inject anything that is accessible through the resolver context.
-So, if you would like to know which field is being resolved you could just add `FieldNode` as method argument and we would inject this into the method call.
+So, if you would like to know which field is being resolved you could just add `FieldNode` as a method argument and we would inject this into the method call.

 ```csharp
 public class PersonResolvers